adalbertobrant/IRAcoes/CONTRIBUTING.md

 4- All the pull request will be accepted if they are following the guidelines from this website -> [RULES HACKTOBERFEST](https://hacktoberfest.digitalocean.com/resources/participation)

+5- You need FIRST to assing your name in issue ZERO, so I could assing you in the project control.

+Keep Hacking in the Great Hacktoberfest 2021.